guardian/login.gutools/README.md

 There will be a limited number of users that can switch emergency access on and off.
 This will be required if Google Auth is down.

-Users that can change the switch will have their userId and a password hash stored in DynanoDB.
+Users that can change the switch will have their userId and a password hash stored in DynamoDB.

 `userId` is the username of a Guardian email address e.g joe.bloggs if the email address is joe.bloggs@guardian.co.uk `passwordHash` is generated using [bCrypt](https://github.com/t3hnar/scala-bcrypt).
 To generate a hash:
 ```
-./sbt console
+sbt console
 import com.github.t3hnar.bcrypt._
 "[password-value]".bcrypt
 ```